dobromir-hristov/vuecommunity/docs/guide/learning/faq.md

 ### What are functional components used for?

+Functional components do not have state, methods or instance, they are essnetialy just plain functions and re-render every time the parent renders.
+They are perfect for components, that consist of mostly static markup.
+These components are very fast to render, as they do not have a Vue instance.

+They are most often used to create components, that would be rendered hundreds of times on a page, or when the component does not need reactive data.

 ### How do I use computed properties inside functional component?

 Short answer, you dont.
-Functional components are just plain functions, without an instance and re-render every time the parent renders.

 Functional components generally use render functions or JSX, thus one could import or define simple functions on top of the `render` method, using them inside as data transformers, similar to computed properties.
 Even though not exactly computed properties, it can help you reduce template logic quite allot.

+Check the links below for more info and examples.

 #### Useful Resources